-Blackstone's Willis Tower Purchase Set A Record, But Is It A Bargain?
+Blackstone's Willis Tower Buy Set A Record, But Is It Really A Bargain?

 Investors woke up Monday March 16, 2015 to the Wall Street Journal having broken the news that The Blackstone Group LP (NYSE: BX) had indeed followed through on reports from last week by spending $1.3 billion to buy Chicago's landmark 110-story Willis Tower.

 When Benzinga originally reported on this story last week, sources close to the deal had anticipated a purchase price of $1.5 billion for the second tallest building in the U.S. formerly known as Sears Tower when it opened to the public in 1973.

 The Blackstone company news release on March 16, confirmed that a definitive agreement had been reached to buy the 3.8 million square foot office building, including its observation tower, retail space, and antenna assets on behalf of its flagship Blackstone Real Estate Fund VII (BREP VII).